ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 Relationships
 *************

-The Channel Module supports a powerful `related entries <related_entries.html>`_ feature that lets you associate one entry to another.
+The Channel Module supports a powerful `Relationship
+ <relationships.html>`_ feature that lets you associate one
+entry to another.